Activation Drills for

 If you have access to a blood pressure gauge (Aneroid sphygmamomitor) this test is a great way to attain a better idea of how to activate your TVA.

-It also acts as a barometer as to how strong you can contract the core muscles.
-And can be included in your kettlebell workouts, as part of your core training exercises or conditioning program overall.
+This instrument also acts as a barometer as to how strong you can contract the core muscles.
+You can also include it in your kettlebell workouts.
+As part of your core training exercises or conditioning program overall.

 - Lying face down on the floor, place the armband of the gauge under your bellybutton, with easy access to the rubber pump so you can easily inflate it with your hand.